By Matt McMillan, Ph.D., Equine Nutritionist, Hi-Pro Feeds

 There are other trace minerals that may be needed in the horse’s diet such as vanadium, nickel, chromium, tin, fluoride, and silicon, current research has not determined at what levels.
 Therefore, most, if not all horses will receive the proper amount of these micronutrients through naturally occurring amounts found in quality forage and grain sources.

-While we know that horses need minerals to sustain life, it is important to note that the ratios of the amounts of minerals included in the diet need to be taken in to consideration.
+While we know that horses need minerals to sustain life, it is important to note that the ratios of the amounts included in the diet need to be taken in to consideration.
 Minerals often influence the absorption, metabolism, and excretion of other minerals as well as other nutrients.
 Therefore, excesses or deficiencies of certain minerals can alter the requirements of others.
 For example, if phosphorus exceeds the amount of calcium in the diet, calcium absorption can be inhibited which can lead to skeletal abnormalities.
 Other conditions include iodine, which can cause thyroid tissue damage in both deficient and toxic levels.
 Further, high levels of manganese can interfere with phosphorus absorption and zinc is thought to interfere with copper absorption.
 This is why it is important to feed a good quality feed at the recommended rates according to the feed tag as well as providing quality forage sources.

 Proper mineral nutrition in the horse is critical to sustain good, sound, healthy horses no matter the stage of life or level of activity.
 To select a high quality horse feed that has been balanced by professional equine nutritionists go to our equine products page.